 Modernised tweaks to the classic shape are key to keeping the style contemporary.
 Play with frames or lens colours to wrestle these sunglasses from Top Gun connotations.
 Brands have been showcasing aviators in gold or even patterned acetate frames with blue lense tints to freshen things up.

-If you want trendier versions, then an additional brow bar (which you will see with our next picks) can help nail this seasons trends.
+If you want trendier versions, then an additional brow bar can help nail this season's fashions.

-Men who like to make a statement with their eyewear could do worse than look at a top bar pair of sunglasses.
-Incredibly distinctive they won’t suit all guys, but those that can pull it off will give themselves a bold summer choice.
+Men who like their eyewear to be a bit different could do worse than look at a top bar pair of sunglasses.
+Incredibly distinctive they won't suit all guys, but those that can pull it off will give themselves a bold summer choice.

 Originally, top bar or brow bar sunglasses were typically all acetate and therefore a daring choice.
 Now though, brands have softened the look by mixing acetate with metal to create a more palpable pair.